There’s an idea floating around on my side of the internet and social media.

 Now, don’t mistake what I’m saying: there are instances where you need to cut friends off, but these have nothing to do with your progress or ambitions.
 Sometimes we find ourselves in toxic friendships that must be ended with force.

-A friendship break up can be a hard time, but sometimes it’s necessary for your well-being.
+A friendship break up can be as hard to get over as a romantic relationship, but sometimes it’s necessary for your well-being.
 I can think of a few notable cases where you need to stop being friends with someone.

 1. Major betrayal by active commission